 “Federal cleanup law” means the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended (42 U.S.C.
 9601 et seq.).

-“Financial assurance” means a remedial action that consists of an assurance provided to Ecology under WAC 173-340-440(11) that sufficient financial resources are available to provide for the long-term effectiveness of engineered or institutional controls.
+“Financial assurance” means a remedial action that consists of an assurance provided to ecology under WAC 173-340-440(11) that sufficient financial resources are available to provide for the long-term effectiveness of engineered or institutional controls.

 “Fish diet fraction” means the percentage of the total fish and/or shellfish in an individual's diet that is obtained or has the potential to be obtained from the site.